squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/NumberRangeParameter.md

 **Optional Keyword Arguments:**

+- **description**: A string for the explanation / purpose of the parameter.
+Default is empty string
 - **increment**: A string, int, or Decimal (from decimal package).
 This is the increment of selectable values.
 Default is 1
     - Must fit evenly between "min_value" and "max_value"
 - **default_lower_value**: A string, int, Decimal (from decimal package), or None.
 This is the default selected lower value.
 When None, the "min_value" is used.
 Default is None